This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re looking to find Bellhurst Manor, which is the Duke of Sandringham’s estate in Outlander, then look no further than Drumlanrig Castle in Dumfries and Galloway.

-There are many Drumlanrig Outlander shooting locations inside and outside of the castle.
+There are many Drumlanrig Outlander filming locations inside and outside of the castle.
 So, it’s well worth a visit to explore the gardens and take a tour inside too!

 I have to admit, this particular castle is out on a limb compared to other Outlander locations in Scotland, but if you are an eager fan then don’t miss out.